Skip to content

 If coercion risk, compromised devices, legal exposure, or health-adjacent data are in play, say so early.
 That changes the review from the start.

-- •Start with Services for package fit and starting prices.
+• Start with Services for package fit and starting prices.

-- •Go to the case-study route first, then Proof for artifacts, outcomes, and technical evidence.
+• Go to the case-study route first, then Proof for artifacts, outcomes, and technical evidence.

-- •Use Contact when you are ready to send the app, launch stage, and concern.
+• Use the 3-point trust risk read when you are ready to send the app, launch stage, and concern.